 What to Expect During and After Sclerotherapy Treatment

-The sclerotherapy process itself doesn’t take very long.
-Usually, the process takes anywhere from 10 to 15 minutes.
+The sclerotherapy treatment itself doesn’t take very long.
+Usually, the process takes anywhere from 10 to 15 minutes and can be done in a doctors office.
 It involves lying down with your legs elevated.
-The vein doctor will use a syringe to inject the affected veins with a special solution.
-The solution causes the veins to seal off and eventually be reabsorbed by your body.
+The vein doctor will use a syringe of medicated microfoam called polidocanol to inject the affected veins.
+The solution is causes the veins to seal off and eventually be reabsorbed by your body.

-Sclerotherapy has few side effects.
+Sclerotherapy is FDA-approved and has been the gold standard for spider vein treatment for many years.
+It is extremely rare to have serious side effects but a few temporary side effects can occur.
 Since the chemical solution injected into your veins is meant to irritate the veins, some people do feel a bit of discomfort, such as stinging or cramping, in the treated area.
 You might also feel a pinch when the needle is inserted into the vein.

 After treatment, mild side effects might occur, such as bruising or a darkening of the skin near the treated area.
 These side effects usually resolve on their own after a few days.
 In rare cases, discoloration of the skin near the treatment area can last for weeks or even indefinitely afterwards.